 - Reach eligible voters – no matter their party preference – who haven’t registered so that they can participate in our democracy.

-Common Cause helped lead campaigns for AVR in states including Massachusetts, Maryland, Rhode Island, Illinois, Oregon, and California, often with bipartisan support.
+Common Cause helped lead campaigns for AVR in states including Massachusetts, Maryland, Rhode Island, Illinois, Oregon, New Mexico, and California, often with bipartisan support.
 We’ve also encouraged states to adopt the reform administratively where available.

 Automatic voter registration is key to increasing participation and amplifying citizens’ voices in the process.
 Automatically registering eligible voters through DMVs and other government agencies is the best way to streamline our voting systems, while also keeping them safe, accessible, and up-to-date.